Why do These Match? Explaining the Behavior of Image Similarity Models: Experiments

 We provide qualitative examples of our explanations in Figure~\ref{fig:attribute_examples}.
-Generally, attributes tend to ``shift'' as the categories of items changed: for instance, ``bulbous'' is often seen in examples like the hippopotamus example in the right column, but this became notably less common for categories like chimpanzee or Persian cat.
 Examples demonstrate that our explanations pass important sanity checks.
-Firstly, the explanation attribute is well-correlated with the localization of important pixels in the saliency map for each pair.
-Notice that “striped”, “knitted” and “embroidered” on the left of Figure~\ref{fig:attribute_examples} are sensibly localized, and are also reasonable explanations for the match, while a more abstract explanation like “feminine” is linked to the open toe of the heel, the curve of the sole, and the ankle strap.
-Secondly, the similarity scores are lower for pairs that are more dissimilar: the second row on the right achieves the lowest similarity score, with the explanation for the model’s decision being that the pig is a \emph{ground} animal (while the whale is clearly not).

-Note further that the explanations are non-trivial: they often differ from the most likely attribute in the query image, as predicted by a standard attribute classifier.
-In other words, our explanation model is indeed utilizing information from each pair of images and the saliency map characterizing the match to produce a sensible interpretable explanation.
-Lastly, it is a sensible sanity check to ask, \emph{does the same query image matched with different reference images result in different explanations?} Our qualitative results demonstrate our explanation system indeed has this desirable property: note that in the bottom two rows on the right of Figure~\ref{fig:attribute_examples}, the property that makes the hippopotamus similar to the leopard is that it is \emph{brown}, but the property that makes it similar to the seal is that it is \emph{bulbous}.
-We include more examples to support these observations in the appendix.
+Notice that ``golden'', ``striped'' and ``printed'' in the first two columns of Figure~\ref{fig:attribute_examples} are sensibly localized, and are also reasonable explanations for the match, while a more abstract explanation like ``fashionable'' is linked to the high heel, the curve of the sole, and the straps of the shoe.
+Note further that the explanations are non-trivial: they more often than not differ from the most likely attribute in the query image, as predicted by a standard attribute classifier.
+In other words, our explanation model is utilizing information from each pair of images and the saliency map characterizing the match to produce a sensible, interpretable explanation.

-In Figure~\ref{fig:color_replacement} we show an example of how directly removing the attribute predicted as the explanation can affect similarity (possible here because the attribute is a color.)
-Here we see that when we modify the white dress to be a different color, the similarity score drops significantly.
-The only exception is when we make the dress the same color (black) as the attribute explanation of the pants it is being compared to.
-This demonstrates in a causal way how our predicted attributes can play a significant role in the similarity scores.

-\textbf{User Study} To evaluate the quality of our explanations, we perform a user study with 20 subjects in the age range 14-50.
-Using a web form, we present 10 unique questions per subject per dataset of the type “What property of item B better explains why it matches item A?” for randomly selected pairs of similar images, and ask participants to select between the attribute provided by our explanation model, or a random one.
-We report the percentage of users that favored our explanations vs. random in Table~\ref{tab:user_study}.
-On both datasets, subjects prefer our explanations to random by a significant margin, with a prominent difference between the male and the female user pool on the Polyvore Outfits dataset.